grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 He put his hands on the dive-plane control wheel and adjusted it gently back and a little forth until the boat was sitting level.

+"Let her drift boys."
+Percy said.
+She switched the lighting to red night-time lighting so no one would forget the tenuousness of their situation.
+"With any luck we'll have slipped under a thermocline and this cold deep water will make it much harder for them to hear us."

+She slid down the ladder and stood behind Cassandra and Hemi.
+Hemi pulled an earphone back and looked at her.

+"Just keep listening Hemi.
+Tell me what they are doing."

+Hemi nodded.

+"And.. definitely keep an ear out for any new contacts.
+They worst thing that could happen to use right now is they make good on their threat and bring in support."

+Hemi nodded again and replaced the earpiece.
+The pads of this big fingers settled into place on the sonar direction control wheel and scanned back and forth across the contact.

+Captain Percy stepped back and leaned against the navigation table.
+She pulled yet another cigarillo from her pocket and lit it.
+Its orange glow fluorescing more brightly red than the red lighting that bathed her.
+She smoked slowly, estimating that about the time she completed the cigarillo --- having heard no response on the ship-to-ship and not sighted the *Prospect* on the surface --- their hunters above would begin to suspect she had no intention of surfacing.

+She sucked the coal down until it burned against the back of her fingers.
+She stubbed the tiny bit out in a pinching motion against her boot and tossed it into the can at Hemi's feet.
+She put a hand on his shoulder.
+"What are they up to Hemi?"

+"They have started their engines again.
+They are circling very slowly."

+"Bah.
+Fuck that, the morons.
+They'll never hear anything with the diesels running, even slowly."

+"Yes.
+I assume their plan is to stop and listen at intervals."

+Percy settled in.
+She calmly paced the length of the sonar compartment for the next half hour, silently chain-smoking except for the occasional check-ins with Hemi.
+With a few notes on bearings scratched onto a pad with a pencil, Hemi soon established that the ship above them was searching with a slowly growing figure-8 pattern that revolved around and centered on the spot they had last contact with the *Prospect*.
+They were stopping every few minutes --- though with a deliberately random frequency in the hopes of catching the *Prospect* in the act of motoring away --- to listen on their sonar unit.

+Percy was not willing to take the rise of motoring away, at least not yet.
+They had put 1000 meters or so between themselves and the point the ship above had contact with them by their first move.
+When the ship was at their furthest apogee of their figure-8 pattern, they were now almost a quarter nautical mile away.
+Percy figured that with patience an opportunity to sneak away silently would inevitably present itself.

+[//]: # (This story might be able to capture the feeling of the nebula part of Wrath of Kahn --- slow, silent tension of watching the two ships pass silently by each other --- all happening in Cassandra's earphones maybe?)